 The Patek Philippe Nautilus Ref 5711/1A is the world’s most desirable steel luxury sports watch.
-The wait time from authorized retailers in the UK is around 8 years on average.
+The wait time from authorized retailers is around 10 years on average.
 And that’s after Patek Philippe raised retail prices on all steel Nautilus models by 20%.
-Some impatient collectors are paying as much as twice retail on the secondary market to get one.
-For context, recommended retail in the UK of a Patek Philippe Nautilus Ref 5711/1A with navy blue dial is GBP 22,820.
-On Chrono24, the current average selling price is closer to GBP 41,000.
+Leading some to pay more than twice retail on the secondary market to get one.
+For context, recommended retail in the US of a Patek Philippe Nautilus Ref 5711/1A with navy blue dial is USD 30,620.
+Even with everything happening in the world, the average price on the secondary market is USD 65,000+.
 This raises an obvious question: why is the steel Patek Philippe Nautilus so valuable?

-Many factors make the Patek Philippe Nautilus Ref 5711/1A the world’s most sought-after steel luxury sports watch.
+Many factors make the Patek Philippe Nautilus Ref 5711/1A the number 1 steel luxury sports watch.
 In this article, we’ve identified six key ones.
 We don’t claim to have all the answers.
-Certainly many out there far better informed.
+There are many out there who are far better informed.
 Our goal is only to shed some further light on this intriguing story.
 Before we look at the six key factors, let’s start with some historical context.

 A (Very) Brief History Of The Patek Philippe Nautilus

-Celebrated watch designer Gérald Genta would be the man to design that era-defining watch, the Royal Oak Jumbo Ref 5042ST.
-Putting it all on the line, Audemars Piguet unveiled its hail Mary steel watch at the 1972 Baselworld fair.
-In the process it created an entire new category; the steel luxury sports watch.
+In a single night he conceived an era-defining watch, the Royal Oak Jumbo Ref 5042ST.
+Audemars Piguet unveiled its Hail Mary steel watch at the 1972 Baselworld fair.
+Putting everything on the line.
+And, in the process creating an entire new category; the steel luxury sports watch.

-The design was based on the shape of the porthole of a transatlantic liner.
+The design borrowed the shape of the porthole of a transatlantic liner.
 It featured a wide bezel and ‘ears’ at each side evoking the large hinges of the watertight windows.
-The case was made from nickel-chrome-molybdenum steel, an alloy considered the highest standard at the time.
-This alloy was used in the construction of tanks during World War II.
+The case was nickel-chrome-molybdenum steel.
+An alloy considered the highest standard at the time.
+This was the same metal used in the construction of tanks during World War II.
 It was capable of enduring extreme temperatures and pressure.
-It also had the added benefit of being relatively light compared to ‘regular’ steel.
+It also had the added benefit of being lighter than ‘regular’ steel.